asherikov/wshandler/README.md

 fixed stable repository versions that is updated when necessary.

-### Templated repository lists
+### Dynamic modification of repository lists

-Repository lists can be changed dynamically based on environment variables:
+- Repository lists can be changed dynamically based on environment variables:
   `--env-subst` flag forces substitution of environment variables into lists.
   This feature can be used to swap repository URLs (http/git), repository branches, etc.

+- There is an alternative option if it is necessary to maintain compatibility with other tools -- repository lists can be preprocessed with sed.

 ### Multi-repo feature branches